Zero-coder/MLGN/README.md

-# MICN (Please stay tuned for further updates on our progress.
+# MLGN (Please stay tuned for further updates on our progress.
 Thank you for your interest in our work.)
 Code release of paper ["Multi-Scale Local-Global Feature Learning Network for Long-term Series Forecasting"](https://openreview.net/)
 MLGN achieve SOTA on six benchmarks.